 Domaine Cléroux, Casselman

 You can pick your own apples at Domaine Cléroux in Casselman.
-Pre-picked apples are available in the shop, which also sells baked goodies, preserves and more.
-Varieties include Lobo, Paula Red, Cortland, McIntosh and Spartan.
-You can enjoy a sandwich and a Nation Spiked cider on the terrace, too.
+Pre-picked apples are available in the shop, which also sells baked goodies, preserves, apple cider, apple sauce and more.
+Varieties include Lobo, Paula Red, Cortland, McIntosh, Empire, Honeycrisp and Spartan.
+You can enjoy a Nation Spiked cider and other refreshments on the terrace, too.
 199 Route 300 East, Casselman

 Pine Hill Orchards, Bourget

 Pine Hill Orchards, a pick-your-own farm, grows 20 varieties of apples and sells its own apple juice and other seasonal products.
-You can even buy apple trees to bring home, so you can start your own orchard.
-Open daily during apple season.
+Open daily during apple season (starting on August 29, 2025).
 1818 St. Félix Road, Bourget

 Cannamore Orchard, Crysler

-Normally, you can pick your own Paula Red, Lobo, McIntosh, Cortland, Spartan or Empire apples at Cannamore Orchard.
-However, in May 2023, the trees were hit badly by frost, so please check the site in advance regarding pick-your-own availability.
-Note that pre-picked apples ARE available in the orchard’s store, which also sells honey, fudge, cider and other treats.
-And starting on September 29, the farm hosts Acres of Terror, a huge Halloween-themed attraction.
+On Saturday, August 23, Cannamore Orchard opens for the apple-picking season, with Paula Red, Silken and Lobo apples available.
+(Other varieties will ripen for picking later in the season.)
+Pre-picked apples are available in the orchard’s store, which also sells honey, fudge, cider and other treats.
+And starting on September 26, the farm hosts Acres of Terror, a huge Halloween-themed attraction; tickets for that are available online now.
 1480 County Road 32, Crysler

 Avonmore Berry Farm, Avonmore

-Avonmore Berry Farm is open for apple picking, and on weekends, there are wagon rides to the orchard.
+Avonmore Berry Farm opens for apple picking on August 30, 2025.
+On weekends, there are wagon rides to the orchard.
 Kids can blow off steam on the swings, slides and haymow, and their parents can pick up jam, baked goods, ice cream cones and other snacks in The Pantry.
-The farm, which stretches across 20 acres just north of Avonmore, also offers pumpkin picking in October.
+The farm, which stretches across 20 acres just north of Avonmore, also offers pumpkin picking from mid-September to mid-October.
 Check the orchard’s Facebook page to find out what’s currently available to pick.
 16365 Fourth Road, Avonmore

 Marlin Orchards and Garden Centre, Cornwall